A packing guide for travelling while pregnant

-Make sure you’ve upgraded your travel insurance to include pregnancy cover.
+Make sure your travel insurance company know you’re pregnant and you’re covered.
 If you’re considering risking it and not upgrading, read about the British couple who travelled to New York when she was 29 weeks pregnant.
 The baby was born 11 weeks early.
 He’s a healthy little bubba but the couple faced a £130,000 hospital bill!
 They have actually been let off after their story went viral on social media but they were very lucky.
 Moral of the story – make sure you have very good insurance that would cover any medical expenses.

 #6: Heartburn tablets or sachets

 Heartburn is a common complaint for pregnant women and it can be made even worse by plane food and cramped conditions.
 I prefer the sachets but remember you won’t be allowed to take liquids through security so stock up on tablets or buy them once you’re through security.

 #7: Flight Socks